carefree2706/p3travelLog/README.md

 p#travelLog is a MERN stack application that lets users share their travel experiences using map pinning and able to check out other user experience.

 ## User Stories
-1. A user can register and login and view their previos travel country via map pinning, and no longer access the map after log out.
+1. A user can register and login and view their previous travel country via map pinning, and no longer access the map after log out.
 2. A user can enter a title, review, rating of the pinned country and red pin below to the current user which utilising the map.